 - In general, wheel alignment should be checked every 10 000 km.
 If your wheel alignment is incorrect, it significantly reduces the tyre's lifespan because the tread wears out unevenly.

 - Check the depth of tread on each tyre.
-If your tyre is worn out, your vehicle may skid when the road is wet.
+If your tyre is worn out, your vehicle may lose traction and skid when the road is wet.
 A new tyre has about 8 to 9 mm of tread depth.
 Once it wears down to the top of the wear bars (raised-bump indicators printed on your tyre), you know it's time to fit some new rubber.
 The legal minimum is 1.6 mm for normal tyres, but it's recommended that you change tyres when the thread is less than 3 mm.

 How to change a tyre

 Knowing how to change a tyre yourself can save you time, money and stress on the roads - so it's key that every driver learns how.
-Watch this video to learn or to refresh your memory and then practice at home so that you're ready if the time ever comes:

-To recap, here's how to change your tyre:
+Here's how to change your tyre:

 - If you find that one of your tyres are giving you issues, pull over and turn on your hazards.